wp-plugins/list-yo-files/readme.txt

 = The file icon that I want to display isn't available.
 What can I do? =

 You can upload a 16x16 png file for the file type that you'd like to support.
 The name of the file needs to match the extension that you want to display.
+All letters should be lowercase.
 For example, if you want to provide an icon for mp3 files, you would need to upload a file called "mp3.png" to the plugin's "icons" folder.

 If you want to share a single icon across many different file types, then, for now, you need to duplicate each png file for each extension that you want to support.